Money Done Right may be compensated if you make a purchase after clicking on a link.

-- Download the free Shopkick app on your smartphone.
+- Download the free Shopkick app (use promo code MDR to get a $5 bonus) on your smartphone.
 This app pays you just for walking into stores!
 Read our full Shopkick review here.

 - Use coupons and discount codes when shopping.
 You can save up to 50% on your shopping with Butterfly Saves Target and Walmart coupons.
 Start using Butterfly Saves now!